Fair Trade

 -

 Originality - BOC develops all its own styles without copying others.
-This also helps provide new opportunities for workers to propose their own ideas.
-Indiscriminate copying no matter by whom, avoids legitimate production costs and contributes to a downward spiral in wages as copied products compete for price instead of quality and originality.
+This provide new opportunities for workers to propose their own ideas.
+Indiscriminate copying can be a probem.
+We typically respond by just continuiing to move forward to ensure the quaity necessary for a sustainable business model.

 - Transparency - BOC believes that only when there is full transparency can anyone make claims based on workers' welfare.
 Providing actual metrics about wages, benefits, working conditions, etc. is the best way to do this.
 This gives the workers a real voice in the discourse about fair trade.